 Ultimate Lottery Package – utterly absurd story about how ‘Billy Bridges’ father knew 500 big lottery winners in a ‘secret society’, but you had to be smart enough to understand their secrets.
 Billy has never won big of course because he’s too busy selling you the secrets he learned.
 Read the small print and those ’137 big winners’ he interviewed become people who may or may not have won, people he or may not have actually interviewed, and people who may have won as much as $50.

 Lottery Destroyer / Mike Bennett – more hype and nonsense from this online software that simply combines hot/cold number theory with your favourite/lucky numbers.
 Neither of which makes any difference to your chances of winning.
 Don’t even waste your $5 on the 5 day trial – spend it on quick picks instead and you’ll have a much better chance of winning.

 Powerball Winning Strategies / Alex J. – who comes up with this nonsense?
 The “only legal Powerball hacker that ever existed” – surely nobody really believes this stuff?
 Do they?
 It’s all a conspiracy, they don’t want you to win, and all you need is the secret code blah blah – which “Alex” will sell you for just $37… Come on people, if they really had the ‘secret code’ to winning Powerball why would they ever sell it.

-Steve Player Lottery Systems – these are main just grossly overpriced wheeling systems.
-If you want good quality wheels just get Bluskov’s book above, it’s better and vastly cheaper.
-He also sells expensive predictions – but does everyone get the same predictions..?
-Hmm, if you give out enough combinations to enough people, some will win.
+Steve Player Lottery Systems – these are mainly just grossly overpriced wheeling systems (if you want good quality wheels just get Bluskov’s book above, it’s better and vastly cheaper).
+Steve also sells expensive ‘predictions’ – but does everyone get the same numbers..?
+Hmm, if you give out enough different combinations to enough people, somebody will win, right?